-When you shop at your home center or lumberyard for baseboards, you’ll notice that they come in extremely long lengths, sometimes up to 16 feet.
+When you shop at your home center or a lumberyard for baseboard molding you’ll notice that they come in extremely long lengths, sometimes up to 16 feet.
 The reason is that baseboard molding looks best if it is run as a single, unbroken piece along an entire wall.
 But in many cases, this is not possible.
-When the wall is longer than the baseboard, you will need to splice two shorter baseboards together to stretch from end to end.
+When the wall is longer than the available baseboard molding, you will need to splice two shorter baseboards together to stretch from end to end.
 The best way to do this is with a scarf joint, a method of joinery in which the boards meet at ends cut at opposing angles rather than with square-cut ends.

 Tools for Making Scarf Joints

 The best tool for cutting the angles for a scarf joint is a power miter saw.
-But if you don't have access to this expensive power tool, you can use a simple miter box and hand saw.
+But if you don't have access to this tool, you can use a simple miter box and hand saw.
 A good scarf joint requires precise 45-degree cuts, and these are very difficult to make without a miter saw or miter box.

 That said, there's no reason why you can't create a perfectly good joint with a hammer and nails.
-If you choose this route, it's best hold the pieces firmly in place where you want them and drill pilot holes for the finish nails.
+If you choose this route, it's best to hold the pieces firmly in place where you want them and drill pilot holes for the finish nails.
 This helps the nails go in smoothly.
 After the nails are driven, recess them slightly below the wood surface with a nail set to hide the nail heads.

 - Tape measure

-- Miter saw, or miter box and handsaw
+- Power miter saw, or miter box and handsaw

 - Nail gun, or hammer and nail set